genericsteele/token_phrase/README.md

 "Why?" you may be asking.
 Why not?
 Token phrases give your app a little personality and make support a lot easier.

-TokenPhrase was built for [Sellmer](http://justsellstuff.com), a simple yet powerful way to sell your digital goods.

 ## Installation

 Add this line to your application's Gemfile: